opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 `opensearch_security.ui.openid.login.buttonname` |  Display name for the login button | Log in with single sign-on `opensearch_security.ui.openid.login.brandimage` |  Login button logo.
 Supported file types are SVG, PNG, and GIF. | null `opensearch_security.ui.openid.login.showbrandimage` |  Determines whether a logo for the login button is displayed or not. | false
-`opensearch_security.ui.openid.login.buttonstyle` |  Login button style (what are other options for this setting?
-Styled in what way?) | btn-login

 ### SAML authentication settings